-For this paper, we use a pre-prepared simulation of an isolated disc galaxy.
-This simple initial condition allows us to perform the construction and analysis of the phylogenetic trees in a system which does not receive material (gas inflows or mergers) from the the surroundings.
-It is simple enough to be used as a first test-bed for phylogenetic trees.
-Therefore this simulated disc galaxy is not expected to represent a real galaxy.
-From this starting point, we will build up more complex galaxy formation scenarios until reaching maturity in the technique to adequately apply phylogenetic trees in a cosmological context in future works.
+For this paper, we use a preprepared simulation of an isolated disk galaxy.
+This simple initial condition allows us to perform the construction and analysis of the phylogenetic trees in a system that does not receive material (gas inflows or mergers) from the the surroundings.
+It is simple enough to be used as a first test bed for phylogenetic trees.
+Therefore, this simulated disk galaxy is not expected to represent a real galaxy.
+From this starting point, we will build up more complex galaxy formation scenarios until reaching maturity in the technique, to adequately apply phylogenetic trees in a cosmological context in future works.

-The analysed simulation was performed by using a version of P-GADGET-3 code (Springel 2005), which includes a multiphase model for the gas component, metal-dependent cooling, star formation and supernova feedback, as described in Scannapieco et al. (2005) and
+The analyzed simulation was performed by using a version of the P-GADGET-3 code (Springel 2005), which includes a multiphase model for the gas component, metal-dependent cooling, star formation, and supernova feedback, as described in Scannapieco et al. (2005) and Scannapieco et al. (2006).
+A Chabrier Initial Mass Function is assumed, with a lower and upper mass cutoff of 0.1 and 40 M{\odot} respectively, (Chabrier 2003).